daringer/daringer/README.md

-> By the way, I took the liberty of fertilizing your caviar.
+> So my sadness makes perfect sense.
+And I do have vague memories of people refusing to breed with me.

-Dr. John Zoidberg
+Philip J. Fry

 <!--
 **daringer/daringer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.